10DLC Overview and FAQFollow

-T-Mobile is still revealing all of the details of their plan.
-We're expecting to hear more about limited throughput and how customers can register to gain higher throughput soon.
-Our current understanding is that T-Mobile plans to mandate the following as part of its “industry-wide policies” (subject to change):
+T-Mobile has given a go live date of April 1, 2021 for their surcharges and campaign activation fees.
+We're expecting to hear more about limited throughput and how customers can register to gain higher throughput soon and will be publishing an update next week.
+Our current understanding is that T-Mobile plans to mandate the following as part of its “industry-wide policies,” which can be subject to change:

 - 10DLC Campaign Service Activation or Migration: A $50 one-time provisioning fee (pass-through fee for each campaign registered).

-- 10DLC MMS per message fee: This Inbound and Outbound pass-through fee is being finalized by T-Mobile.
+- 10DLC MMS per message surcharge fee: $.01 for Inbound and Outbound MMS beginning on April 1, 2021.

 - T-Mobile NNID Registration: A $2,000 one-time fee for customers that choose to utilize a custom NNID.
 Most Bandwidth customers won't need to be concerned with this.